getsolus/help-center-docs/docs/user/software/development/index.md

 # Development

-Solus provides a stable fundation for creating, testing, and deploying applications.
+Solus provides a stable foundation for creating, testing, and deploying applications.

 You can install tools such as text editors, programming languages, compilers, and version control systems.
 Solus also supports containerization and virtualization technologies.

 ## Getting Started

-If you want to compile and develop software using Solus, we recommend installing the _system.devel_ component.
+If you want to compile and develop software using Solus, we recommend installing the `system.devel` component.

 ```bash
 sudo eopkg install -c system.devel
 ```

-The system.devel component installs libraries and packages for software development, such as _clang_, _gcc_, and _make_.
+The `system.devel` component installs libraries and packages for software development, such as `clang`, `gcc`, and `make`.

 ***